 Set in post depression Long Island New York, The Great Gatsby focuses on the interwoven love stories between flawed protagonist, Jay Gatsby, Nick Carraway the novel’s narrator, wealthy polo player, Tom Buchanan, and George Wilson, the tired auto merchant.
 The 1920’s was known for the men wearing their hair in flat, shiny and polished styles.
 This is how the director and key cast wore the ‘20s hairstyles in the highly anticipated 21st century adaptation.

 The film’s director likely took inspiration for his red carpet look from the distinguished captains of industry of post WWI America.
-At the premier he wore the back and sides neatly trimmed.
-The crown and scalp layers were lighted brushed up to add some height giving him a well manicured and respectable air.
+At the premiere, he wore the back and sides neatly trimmed.
+The crown and scalp layers were lighted brushed up to add some height giving him a well-manicured and respectable air.
 He wore the delicate full head of coiffed silver hair with a trimmed beard and moustache.

 His character, Gatsby, is a former soldier turned millionaire drug store entrepreneur.
-In the film he wears a debonaire and closely tamed golden highlighted crop.
+In the film, he wears a debonaire and closely tamed golden highlighted crop.
 The hair is cut at the high nape of the neck.
 The sides are tucked neatly behind his ears.
-In a nod to his character’s love of new money and the latest trends the front is sliced over mostly heaped to the right hand side.
+In a nod to his character’s love of new money and the latest trends, the front is sliced over mostly heaped to the right-hand side.
 Some of the strands near the top of his right temple curl in some of the lavish party scenes.
-The colour and style ooze elegance, style, wealth and control.
+The color and style ooze elegance, style, wealth and control.